adonisjs/legacy-docs/3.0/request.md

 #### hasBody

-Returns whether the request has body or not.
+Returns whether the request has the body or not.

 ```javascript
 request.hasBody()